spinler/phosphor-state-manager/redundant-bmc/README.md

 Note that redundancy cannot be enabled at runtime if the system wasn't booted with redundancy enabled.
 A concurrent maintenance operation would be necessary in that case.

+## Pausing Failovers

+Even when redundancy is enabled, there are periods when failovers will not be allowed.
+This is considered pausing failovers, and there is a boolean FailoversPaused D-Bus property to reflect this state.

+Failovers will be paused when:

+1. The system is at some state other than off or runtime.
+2. More coming.

+When failovers are paused, rbmctool can be used to display the reasons why.

+Future work to be done:

+- Put the reasons on D-Bus and in Redfish so the HMC can get them.
+- Determine if the other BMC needs the reasons, or just if FOs are paused.
+- When writing the failover code, reject the failover if it is paused, though there still needs to be a method to force it for use by field support.